harui2019/qurrium/docs/README.md

 ## Introduction

-This is a simple documentation for the project.
+This folder contains tutorials for the users.

 ## Installation

-You can clone the project to your local machine running these Jupyter Notebooks.
+You can clone the project to your local machine and run these Jupyter Notebooks.

 ---